Nonlinear spectral analysis: A local Gaussian approach: Technical details

-This section contains two lemmas. \Cref{th:block_sizes_for_main_result} combines a check of the internal consistency of \cref{assumption_Nmb} with the limits needed for the small block-large block argument in \cref{th:AN_of_QNh_and_QNM}, whereas \cref{th:k_N_limit_for_off_diagonal_components} takes care of the two limits needed in order to prove that the \textit{off the diagonal components} in \cref{th:convergent_covariance_ZNMt} are asymptotically negligible.
+This section contains two lemmas and one comment. \Cref{th:block_sizes_for_main_result} combines a check of the internal consistency of \cref{assumption_Nmb} with the limits needed for the small block-large block argument in \cref{th:AN_of_QNh_and_QNM}, whereas \cref{th:k_N_limit_for_off_diagonal_components} takes care of the two limits needed in order to prove that the \textit{off the diagonal components} in \cref{th:convergent_covariance_ZNMt} are asymptotically negligible.
+The comment at the end of this section has been included due to the remark at the end of \cref{pR2bp2_number_of_points_in_the_window_main} in the main document.

 \begin{lemma} Under \cref{assumption_Nmb}, the following holds. \begin{enumerate}[label=(\alph*)] \item There exists integers~$s$ that makes \cref{eq:assumption_m=o((Nb1b2)^tau/(2+5tau)-lambda),eq:assumption_m=o(s)} of \cref{assumption_Nmb} compatible. \item There exists integers $s$ and constants \mbox{$c \defeq \cNi{n}\rightarrow\infty$}, such that